Written by Pat Conroy and Lewis John Carlino

 In all the performances I’ve seen Robert Duvall in over the years, perhaps the most memorable for me was The Great Santini.
 I saw it more than thirty years ago for the first time and remembered almost the entire plot for all these years.

 Robert Duvall is a Marine pilot known as “The Great Santini”, Lt.
 Colonel Bull Meechum.
 It’s 1962 and he returns from overseas deployment and brings his family to a new town.
-He tries to run his family like the corps, but has a harder time with his children than with his men.
+He tries to run his family like the corps but has a harder time with his children than with his men.

-In many ways he hasn’t grown up.
+In many ways, he hasn’t grown up.
 He always has to win with his kids when they play games.
 When his son, Ben (portrayed by Michael O‘Keefe), beats him fairly at basketball, Bull changes the rules and yells at his family.
 He can’t handle being beaten.
 Everything comes back to him.
 When Ben makes the varsity team, Bull’s response is “Of course you did, you only had the greatest coach in the world.”

 Santini is a great pilot, so he gets away with more than his fair share of “antics”.
 However, it slips at one point that he is passed over for promotion because of his track record.
 He’s driven beyond anything to be the hero, the only problem is that there’s no war currently going on.
 To try to be the hero, he attempts to use the same tactics on his family he would on his men, and doesn’t understand why he’s not a hero to them.

-One of the best contrasts of the character is shown in the beginning of the film when Meechum is seen out with his buddies in a bar in Spain.
+One of the best contrasts between the character is shown at the beginning of the film when Meechum is seen out with his buddies in a bar in Spain.
 The buddy-buddy relationship he has here with his men is the one he strives to have with his son, only he doesn’t know how to go about it.
 His daughter Mary Ann (portrayed by Lisa Jane Persky) craves attention from her father as she sees him only paying attention to her older brother who can follow in his footsteps.

 Ben is coming of age and rebelling against his father’s plans for him.
 He forms a bond with the son of their maid, Toomer (portrayed by Stan Shaw).
 The unlikely friendship is what sparks Ben to finally stand up to his father.

 The acting is superb and really is what makes the film.
 Robert Duvall gives one of the finest performances of his career as Bull Meechum.
 It’s obvious he doesn’t know how to relate to his family.
 He bullies them and verbally abuses them, all the while not understanding the long-lasting damage he’s inflicting upon them.
-At the same time, I found myself rooting for him to be different and do what he could to cultivate the relationship with his family.
+At the same time, I found myself rooting for him to be different and do what he could to cultivate a relationship with his family.
 He’s not a deliberately bad guy, he just doesn’t know how to be what many of us would call a “loving” father and husband.
 Duvall gives Meechum the intensity needed for the part to convey his complete ignorance that he’s doing anything wrong.
 This is just the way he knows how to be and he doesn’t see anything wrong with it and doesn’t understand what the problem is with his family.

 Blythe Danner is more than superb as his long-suffering wife.
 She suffers abuse most definitely of the verbal kind and at one point it even turns physical, all the while holding the family together and trying to please her husband.
 Danner pulls it off with a quiet intensity that bridges the gap between the military world of Bull Meechum and his family.
 She’s used to the military life and resigned to what has to be, but it seems as if she accepts it as her lot in life.
 She doesn’t fight it and tries to keep the peace; she makes excuses for her husband’s bad behavior and tries to counsel Ben not to hate him too much.